aboyalejandro/cdc-logical-replication-tutorial/README.md

 You can find pre-made scripts to run inserts, deletes and updates just by passing `NUM_RECORDS` env var to the `make` commands.
 Whenever you use that command, it will randomize the amount of actions between 1 and your number.

 ### 🙋🏻‍♂️ Pre-requesites:
-- Copy .env.example and rename to .env to set your credentials for the databases.
+- Copy `.env.example` and rename to `.env` to set your credentials for the databases.
 - Docker Desktop

 ## 📝 Considerations:

 - You need PRIMARY KEYs on the TABLES you want to replicate.
 Not views.
 - By default, it will do a full snapshot or the current table.
 You can disable this by using `copy_data=false` in [`cdc_logical_replication.py`](https://github.com/aboyalejandro/change_data_capture_tutorial/blob/dfbd3f8201989c58e48425d5be4c7afd2a4cf57f/scripts/cdc_logical_replication.py#L59).
+- `INSERT`, `UPDATE`, `DELETE`, `TRUNCATE` work properly.
-- INSERT, UPDATE, DELETE, TRUNCATE work properly.
-It doesn’t replicate the schema or DDL nor sequences.
+- This feature doesn’t replicate sequences, DDLs or schemas.
-- If you have ALL TABLES included in your publication and you create a table, you need to also add it on the target database, otherwise it will just ignore it.
 - Schema changes are ignored.
 Adding or dropping columns will do nothing.
 Afterwards the replication will be broken.
+- If you have `ALL TABLES` included in your publication and you create a table, you need to also add it on the target database, otherwise it will just ignore it.

 To run the project, you can do: